 The environmental responsibility rating of mining and metallurgical companies is carried out by the World Wildlife Fund (WWF) in cooperation with the UNDP / GEF / Ministry of Natural Resources and Environment of Russia with the participation of the National Rating Agency.
 The rating exercise compares the level of environmental responsibility of mining companies and the extent of their environmental impact, including on biodiversity.
 The rating was introduced in March 2017, with SUEK already then recognised as a leader in environmental responsibility.

 Ensuring environmental safety, minimising environmental production risks and protecting the environment are integral parts of SUEK's sustainable development strategy.
 The Group is implementing a series of measures for the protection of atmospheric air, such as the degassing of mines and utilisation of coal-bed methane, the protection of water resources with wastewater treatment initiatives, as well as programmes targeting energy efficiency, land reclamation and biodiversity conservation.
-SUEK plans to invest around RUB 3.5bn in environmental protection initiatives over the next two years.
+SUEK plans to invest around RUB 3.5bn (about US$ 60 million) in environmental protection initiatives over the next two years.

 SUEK's environmental activities have been repeatedly acclaimed.
 In particular, it was the recipient of the EraEco award (with the support of the UNIDO and the Ministry of Natural Resources and the Ecology of the Russian Federation), the Evolution Awards, and the Eco Best Award.